Homebrew/brew.sh/_posts/2021-04-21-security-incident-disclosure.md

 ### What was impacted

 The discovered vulnerability would allow an attacker to inject arbitrary code into a cask and have it be merged automatically.
-This is due to a flaw in the `git_diff` dependency of the `review-cask-pr` GitHub Action which is used to parse a pull request's diff for inspection.
+This is due to a flaw in the `git_diff` dependency of the `review-cask-pr` GitHub Action, which is used to parse a pull request's diff for inspection.
 Due to this flaw, the parser can be spoofed into completely ignoring the offending lines, resulting in successfully approving a malicious pull request.

 **A single cask was compromised with a harmless change for the duration of [the demonstration pull request](https://github.com/Homebrew/homebrew-cask/pull/104191) until [its reversal](https://github.com/Homebrew/homebrew-cask/pull/104197).
 No action is required by users due to this incident.**